Music - Parents Page

-Including History In The Learning Routine
+Including Music In The Learning Routine

 Here, at Orchard Training we try to embed music into our projects, where it sits naturally and can be enjoyed.
 We do this more through music appreciation, looking culturally at music where it suites the topic.
 Copies of the music will be found in the UK Library service and are often on loaned for free or hired for a very small fee.
 Each of our projects where music is included will list the resources you will need and suggestions of where to find them.
 They are written with the home-schooler’s budget in mind.

 You don’t need any fancy, expensive equipment to teach music, it can be just listening to music or learning to sing.
 The Hire of an instrument and a teacher will be the most expensive cost.
 The biggest expense will be visiting a concert.
 The main cost is the travel and ticket price.